rickosborne/skyline/story/connection/127-delta3a.md

 location: Cauldron DELTA-3
 ---

-## 127. Hawk's Perch
+## 127. Hawk's Song

-The top of Hawk's Perch is swarming with Glinthawks.
+The top of Hawk's Song is swarming with Glinthawks.
 At any given time, there are no fewer than a half dozen Glinthawks along the cliff facing Tapwash to the northwest, backs to the cauldron opening.
 Another half dozen on the northeast cliff mirror those, facing vaguely toward Deeproot.
 Three more are in the air at any given time, swooping low patrols over this mesa and the larger one to the south.